steveO-arch/Library_system-/README.md

-# Library_system
-library system
+Library System

-Online Library Management System
+An Online Library Management System built with Object-Oriented Programming (C++).

-Using Object-Oriented Programming (C++)

-1. Introduction

-This project implements an Online Library Management System using Object-Oriented Programming (OOP) principles in C++.
-The system models a real-world library by managing books and users, allowing users to borrow and return books while maintaining the integrity of library data.
+This project demonstrates OOP concepts in a real-world scenario — managing books, users, and the borrowing/returning process.
+It enforces rules automatically to keep library data consistent.

+Introduction
+The system models a library by handling books and users.
+Users can borrow and return books, while the library ensures consistency (no double borrowing, no invalid returns).

-The goal of the project is to demonstrate practical understanding of OOP concepts such as encapsulation, abstraction, and modular design, while producing readable, maintainable, and testable code.
+The main goal: show how encapsulation, abstraction, modularity, and composition can be applied in C++ to build clean, maintainable, and testable code.

-2. System Design and OOP Principles
+System Design
-2.1 Class Overview

-The system is composed of three main classes:
+The project is built around three core classes:

 1. Book

-Represents a single book in the library.

-Responsibilities

-Store book details (ID, title, author)
+Stores book details (ID, title, author)

-Track whether the book is currently borrowed
+Tracks whether it’s borrowed

-Allow borrowing and returning operations

-Why this design?
-A book should manage its own state.
-External classes should not directly modify whether a book is borrowed.
+Handles borrow/return operations itself

 2. User

-Represents a library user.

-Responsibilities

-Store user information (ID and name)
+Stores user info (ID, name)

-Track books borrowed by the user

-Allow borrowing and returning of books by ID
+Keeps track of borrowed books

-Why this design?
-Users should be responsible for their own borrowing records.
-This avoids tight coupling with the library’s internal data structures.
+Manages its own borrowing records

 3. Library

-Acts as the central controller of the system.

-Responsibilities

-Store collections of books and users
+Holds collections of books and users

-Register users and add/remove books

-Coordinate borrowing and returning actions
+Registers users, adds/removes books

+Coordinates borrowing/returning

-Provide book search functionality
+Provides search functionality

-Why this design?
+Design choice:
-The library acts as a mediator between users and books, ensuring rules are enforced consistently (e.g., a book cannot be borrowed twice).
+The library acts as a mediator, ensuring rules are followed (e.g., no borrowing the same book twice).

-2.2 OOP Principles Applied
+OOP Principles in Action

-Encapsulation
-All class data members are private and accessed only through public methods.

-Abstraction
+Encapsulation - private data, public methods

-Users of the system interact with high-level operations (borrow, return, search) without knowing internal storage details.
+Abstraction - simple user-facing operations (borrow, return, search)

-Modularity
-Each class has a single, well-defined responsibility.

-Composition
+Modularity - each class has one clear job

-The Library class contains collections of Book and User objects.
+Composition - Library contains Book and User objects

-Inheritance was intentionally not used, as it would not add meaningful value for this problem.
+No inheritance - kept things simple

-3. File Structure
+File Structure
+Code
 library_system/
 │
 ├── Book.h